-Modules A1-A3: Impacts on the environment during the production stage are mainly determined by raw material production and processing in A1: for nearly all categories (and also for renewable energy consumption), these impacts can mostly be attributed to the PU foam (>80 %), and to a lesser extent to the 50 $\mu$ m aluminium facings (<20 %).
-Due to the production of isocyanate, ODP can almost exclusively be attributed to the PU foam.
-The production of isocyanate (> 50 %) and polyols (approx. 20 %) is the main reason for the PU foam's GWP.
-85 % of nonrenewable primary energy is consumed by the PU core and 53 % of renewable primary energy by the facings.
+Modules A1-A3: Impacts on the environment during the production stage are mainly determined by raw material production and processing in A1: for nearly all categories (and also for renewable energy consumption), these impacts can mostly be attributed to the PU foam, and to a lesser extent to the multilayer aluminium facings.
+The production of isocyanate (approx. 50 %) and polyols (approx. 20 %) is the main reason for the PU foam's GWP.
+In terms of ADPE and ODP, PU foam is of vital importance (96 % and 100 % respectively) due to the production of isocyanate.
+Approx. 90 % of non-renewable primary energy consumption is determined by the PU core, which in turn is determined by isocyanate (approx. 50 %) and polyols (approx. 30 %).
+Approx. 55 % of renewable primary energy consumption is determined by the PU core, which in turn is determined by isocyanate (less than 40 %) and polyols (nearly 30 %)